Gurli Linder

 Ane Gurli Linder née Peterson (1865–1947) was a Swedish writer and feminist who was active in Stockholm's social life in the late 19th century when she also encouraged women to become more directly involved in culture.
 A strong supporter of libraries and reading, she later played an important role in pioneering the promotion and development of children's literature.

-Biography
+Early life and education

 Born on 1 October 1865 in Tysslinge, Örebro Municipality, Ane Gurli Peterson was the daughter of the landowner Carl Gustaf Peterson and Marie Christine Kavli.
 In 1879, she moved to Stockholm with her family.
 Following her father's death when she was 10 years old, she became a full boarder at Hammarstedt School.

 She then went on to the Högre lärarinneseminariet teacher training college where she received her teaching diploma in 1885.
 As there were not many opportunities for women to study at the time, the training college became a centre for women intellectuals.
 It was probably there that Peterson first became involved in the Swedish women's movement.
-One of her companions at the college was the Nobel laureate Selma Lagerlöf who remained a lifelong friends.
+One of her companions at the college was the Nobel laureate Selma Lagerlöf who remained a lifelong friend.

+After working for two years as a schoolteacher, in June 1887, Gurli Peterson married the Norwegian philologist Nils Linder (1835–1904) who had been her Swedish teacher at the teacher training college.
+He was 30 years older than her.
+The couple had three children: Greta, Estrid and Tyra.
+Greta Linder grew up to be the first female library manager in Sweden.